The Benchmade Saddle Mountain Skinner, 4.2 in Fixed Blade Knife: Is It Really That Good?

 Extended Use & Reliability

-Breaking Down the Features of Frost Skinner Buffalo Horn Fixed Blade Knife
+Breaking Down the Features of Benchmade Saddle Mountain Skinner, 4.2 in Fixed Blade Knife

 Specifications